standstaff/docs2/_gwi/index.md

 * Interrogative pronouns are tagged PRON.
 * All words that take verbal inflection are tagged as VERB at this time.
 This includes words that in English would take AUX.
 * PART is used for words that denote negation (_kwàa_) or plurality (_nąįį_).
-* AUX and SYM are not used.
+* AUX and SYM are not used at this time.

 ---